APTrust/userguide/docs/bagging/index.md

 * Bags may contain tag manifests.

 * Bags may contain files outside of the data directory other than manifests and tag manifests.
 APTrust will consider these to be tag files, and will not try to parse them.

+* When uploading multipart bags, use the [multipart bag naming format](#multipart-bags) described below.

 A valid untarred APTrust bag has the following structure: